robotpy/robotpy-docs/install/packages.rst

 Copies ipk files over to the roboRIO, and installs them and their dependencies.
 If the package already has been installed, it will do nothing.

-You can also use a `requirements.txt` file to specify which packages should be downloaded
+You can also use a `requirements.txt` file to specify which packages should be downloaded:
 ::

-  robotpy-installer download-opkg -r requirements.txt
+  robotpy-installer install-opkg -r requirements.txt

 .. warning:: The ``install-opkg`` command will only install packages that have
              been downloaded using the ``download-opkg`` command, or packages